Catalonia election: Separatist parties predicted to win majority | DW | 14.02.2021

 Separatist parties in Catalonia are expected to secure a total of 73 to 80 seats in the regional parliament in Barcelona, according to a projection from Spanish state broadcaster RTVE after polling stations closed at 8 p.m.
 (1900 GMT).

-The projected seats would give separatists the required absolute majority the 135-seat assembly.
+The projected seats would give separatists the required absolute majority in the 135-seat assembly.

 The Socialist PSOE, which governs in Madrid, is expected to improve its standing with a projected 34 to 36 seats.